ErickShepherd/cosmic_crunch/README.md

                         pool.
 Defaults to 1.
   --test                Downloads a small subset of the data as a test.
   --netcdf4             Converts the ASCII data files to netCDF4.
+  --skip_empty          Skips converting files whose arrays are all empty.
 ```

 As explained in the `--help` message, there are also a few other optional flags.